jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/date/date.rst

    :width: 600
    :align: center

-9. Tooltip — enables adding a custom tooltip that will be displayed for active fields in the envelope.
-If left blank, the default tooltip is shown.
+9. Tooltip - enables adding a custom tooltip that will be displayed for active fields in the envelope.
+If left blank, the default tooltip is shown
 10. Time - this attribute specifies if time selector will be added to calendar
 11. Min - minimal timestamp accepted by field (no limit is applied if left empty)
 12. Max - maximal timestamp accepted by field (no limit is applied if left empty)